 However, I don't have time for sentiment towards a stranger.
 Anyone who had done some research to start with would have found considerable variation in the quality of courses available.
 If someone emails me for advice before commencing a course, I can be more sympathetic, if realistic.

-At Wiley we have a database of around 350 freelances, and receive about 10 unsolicited applications for work from experienced freelances each week.
+At Wiley we have a database of around 350 freelancers, and receive about 10 unsolicited applications for work from experienced freelancers each week.
 A new, inexperienced person asking to be added to this database needs to be able to demonstrate the following:

 - onscreen editing